historical-theology/stthomas/faith-reason-revelation/cumulative-essay.md

 2. Body paragraphs that argue the main points
 3. Conclusion that reviews the thesis, ties together the argument, and points to something greater (*So what?*)

-Yet, it will be different from what you might be accustomed to doing in that *you* are in charge of
+Yet, it will be different from what you might be accustomed to doing in that *you* are in charge of selecting the question to answer, and developing a thesis and argument to answer that question, for yourself.

 For example, you might ask: